At some point, every entrepreneur wants to know the answer to this question.

 - Maximize your profitability and cash flow.
 Ultimately, these are the most convincing evidence of the value of your business.

-Many business owners are sobered by the reality of how little their business is worth to a potential buyer.
+Many business owners are sobered by the reality of “What is my business worth?” to a potential buyer.
 This, however, should provide a poignant reminder – even motivation – of the need to maximize excess operating cash flow today to build a nest egg for the future.
 After all, isn’t that security what you ultimately want from your business?